The Women in the Lineage of Jesus Christ

 Bathsheba was merely following the law, she was minding her own business but happened to attract the attention of King David who was on the rooftop.

-King David was clearly the one in control here.
+King David was the one in control here.
 So what did King David do?
 He sent someone to find out more about beautiful Bathsheba then, later on, sent his messengers to get her so he could sleep with her, despite knowing that she was the wife of one of his soldiers.

-Some commentators suggest that what actually happened “was probably closer to rape,” although it was called adultery which implies mutual consent.
+Some commentators suggest that what happened “was probably closer to rape,” although it was called adultery which implies mutual consent.
 King David took advantage of Bathsheba.
 How could she say no to the king?
-So Bathsheba becomes pregnant and David has her husband killed in order to cover up his sin (2 Samuel 11:14-16).
+So Bathsheba becomes pregnant and David has her husband killed to cover up his sin (2 Samuel 11:14-16).

 Bathsheba’s Transformation

 Bathsheba’s story is sad, yet it presents to us the tremendous grace of God.
-Clearly, God held David responsible for the sin of adultery and murder, while no responsibility was laid on Bathsheba or Uriah.
+God held David responsible for the sin of adultery and murder, while no responsibility was laid on Bathsheba or Uriah.
 David’s child as a result of his sin died, but Bathsheba became David’s lawful wife and mother of his sons, Solomon and Nathan.

 We learn from this affair that God can transform situations and bring about newness and hope as Bathsheba was transformed into a woman who received unlimited grace.